 The Cultural Landscape at Chatham Manor at Fredericksburg and Spotsylvania National Military Park

 This video is the first in a series of cultural landscape videos produced by the National Park Service (NPS) Olmsted Center for Landscape Preservation (OCLP).
-The video is made possible by financial support from the NPS National Center for Preservation Technology and Training and through the efforts of Vanessa Hartsuiker, a digital media production intern with OCLP in partnership with the National Council for Preservation Education.
+The video is made possible by financial support from the NPS National Center for Preservation Technology and Training and through the efforts of digital media production intern Vanessa Hartsuiker, whose internship with the Olmsted Center was supported in partnership with the National Council for Preservation Education.

 To view more videos in the series click here.